vloidcloudtech/Path-to-dream-career/README.md

 ### 🛡️ Track A: Security Engineering Focus

 **Best for you if:**
-- You want to leverage your security clearance

 - You enjoy finding and fixing security issues
 - You like the challenge of thinking like an attacker
 - CoreWeave Application Security Engineer appeals to you